 - Intrauterine insemination (IUI) involves placing sperm into the woman’s uterus by means other than intercourse.
 The sperm is obtained from the male partner or donor.
 It is then counted, washed, concentrated and placed into a small syringe.
 A small tube (catheter) is attached to the syringe, then placed through the cervix and into the lower part of the uterus where it is deposited.
 The success rate of this treatment is generally moderate, but will vary by the couple, influenced by age and other factors contributing to their infertility.

-- Ovulation induction procedures are oral and injectable medication treatments that involve stimulating ovulation in women who don’t regularly ovulate, which is the release of a mature egg during the menstrual cycle.
+- Ovulation induction procedures are oral and/or injectable medication treatments that involve stimulating ovulation in women who don’t regularly ovulate, which is the release of a mature egg during the menstrual cycle.
 The most commonly used medications for this type of treatment include Clomid (clomiphene citrate), Nolvadex (tamoxifen) and Femara (letrozole).
 If oral medications do not work, we may try injections of gonadotropins, including follicle stimulating hormones (FSH) and luteinizing hormones (LH).

 - Superovulation induces a woman to release multiple eggs in one month.
 This process is also known as a controlled ovarian hyperstimulation.
 Women who opt for superovulation will often have to take hormone injections to encourage egg growth.